aws-neuron/aws-neuron-sdk/libraries/nxd-inference/nxdi-overview.rst

 * **Open Source and SW Release**:  NxD Inference library is provided as pip wheel and corresponding source code is made available on `GitHub <https://github.com/aws-neuron/neuronx-distributed-inference>`_ .
 We encourage developers to contribute new model implementations or feature optimizations to the NxDI library by submitting a pull request.

-NxD Inference library is a PyTorch library that extends NxD Core library to enable easy deployment of production-ready deep learning models of any size.
-Several Inference modules like Key Value(KV) Cache , Multi-Head Attention (MHA), Continuous Batching, Speculative Decoding etc are implemented in NxD Inference .
-NxDI model hub which consists of production ready models that developers can easily deploy in production are implemented using inference modules and NxD core primitives.

 .. _nxdi_figure: